-The Department of Defense (DOD) and the National Nuclear Security Administration (NNSA) are undertaking an extensive, multifaceted effort to sustain aging systems and weapons and modernize virtually all U.S. nuclear weapons capabilities.
-DOD manages the systems and platforms that deliver nuclear warheads and bombs—such as submarines, nuclear-capable aircraft, and missile systems—and nuclear command, control, and communications systems.
-NNSA, a part of the Department of Energy, manages the nuclear warheads and bombs, as well as the infrastructure and capabilities needed to produce and maintain these weapons.
+The Department of Defense (DOD) and the Department of Energy’s National Nuclear Security Administration (NNSA) are working to modernize virtually all U.S. nuclear weapons capabilities, most of which are from the Cold War era.
+DOD manages the systems and platforms that deliver nuclear warheads and bombs—such as submarines, nuclear-capable aircraft, and missile systems—as well as nuclear command, control, and communications systems.
+NNSA manages the actual nuclear warheads and bombs, as well as the infrastructure and capabilities needed to produce and maintain these weapons.

-- DOD has conducted several reviews of its nuclear forces, and came up with recommendations to address problems with leadership, organization, investment, morale, policy, and procedures (among other things).
-DOD has implemented some recommendations but doesn’t keep complete information on its progress.
+DOD has conducted several reviews of its nuclear forces, and has developed recommendations to address problems with leadership, organization, investment, morale, policy, and procedures (among other things).
+DOD has implemented some recommendations but has not identified a method for monitoring long-standing issues.

 The Department of Energy has several programs to ensure proper access to and handling of the nation's nuclear weapons and related information.
 For example, it started a program in 2014 to further protect against insider threats from employees, contractors, and trusted visitors—but it hasn't fully implemented this program.
 Additionally, NNSA's efforts to identify, assess, and mitigate cyber security risks to specific nuclear weapons or manufacturing equipment are still in the early stages of development.